HB-952

 Enforcement Authority

-Enforced as an unfair, abusive, or deceptive trade practice under the Maryland Consumer Protection Act (Title 13, Commercial Law Article), subject to enforcement by the Maryland Attorney General's Division of Consumer Protection.
-The statute excludes the private enforcement mechanism of § 13–411.
-In addition, a chatbot is considered a product for product liability purposes, and an individual may bring an action for a design defect, manufacturing defect, or marketing defect against an operator or developer.
-Operators and developers have an affirmative duty to ensure the chatbot does not injure or harm a user and may be held strictly liable for causing injury or harm.
+Enforcement under the Maryland Consumer Protection Act (Title 13, Commercial Law Article), except § 13–411.
+The Division of Consumer Protection within the Office of the Attorney General enforces unfair, abusive, or deceptive trade practice violations.
+The Office of Suicide Prevention receives annual reports and publishes compiled data but is not granted independent enforcement authority.
+In addition, a chatbot is considered a product for which an individual may bring a product liability action for design defect, manufacturing defect, or marketing defect — operators and developers have an affirmative duty to ensure the chatbot does not injure or harm a user and may be held strictly liable.

 Penalties

-Subject to the enforcement and penalty provisions of Title 13 of the Commercial Law Article, except § 13–411.
-The Maryland Consumer Protection Act provides for civil penalties up to $10,000 per violation in actions brought by the Attorney General, plus injunctive relief.
-In addition, a chatbot is considered a product for product liability actions — an individual may bring an action for a design defect, manufacturing defect, or marketing defect.
-Operators and developers may be held strictly liable for causing injury or harm to a user.
-Strict product liability does not require proof of negligence.
+Subject to the enforcement and penalty provisions of the Maryland Consumer Protection Act (Title 13), except § 13–411.
+Under the MCPA, remedies include injunctive relief, restitution, and civil penalties up to $10,000 per violation (or $25,000 for repeat violations).
+In addition, the bill establishes that a chatbot is a product for product liability purposes: operators and developers may be held strictly liable for causing injury or harm to a user, and individuals may bring actions for design defect, manufacturing defect, or marketing defect.
+Strict product liability does not require proof of actual monetary harm for the underlying defect claim.

 Who Is Covered